bhj/KaraokeEternal/docs/content/docs/index.md

   $ karaoke-eternal-server
 {{< /highlight >}}

-3. Watch the output for "Web server running at..." and browse to the **server URL**
+3. Watch the output for "Web server running at..." and browse to the **server URL**.
+See [Quick Start](#quick-start) if you're new to Karaoke Eternal.

 ### Media Files